Books on Domestic Violence

 - Broken Children, Grown Up Pain – Paul Hegstrom – This is a follow-up book to Angry Men & The Women Who Love Them with many of the same themes, although more of a general focus on how childhood wounds play out for us as adults.

 - Mistakes Were Made – Caroll Tavris and Elliot Aronson – We loved this book because it explains why it is so difficult for we humans to admit mistakes and the need to change.
 Recognizing how our brains are working against us turns out to be the key to allowing ourselves to change.
+Here is a review of this book.

 - The Real Win – Colt McCoy and Matt Carter – While not directly related to domestic violence, anger, or the change process away from those conditions, we think it’s good to have a vision of what real success means, what your life can be, and how faith makes a difference in the outcome.
 This easy to read book is co-authored by former University of Texas and current NFL quarterback Colt McCoy.